alcyhk/xia/README.md

 openFPGALoader -b arty -f black.bit
 ```

-## Error Lang

-The compiler included is developed to compile **error** language, which is used to generated machine code for xia virtual machine. **Error** is designed to be a C-Like language.
-It's sufficient to create basic led on/off or even a full-suite operating system. **Error** is case-sensitive, so var_a and var_A are different.
-A single line comment starts with "//".

 ## Code for virtual machine

 The virtual machine on top of GISC recognized the following codes.